thisLinda/whats-in-my-freezer/README.md

 ## :star2: About this Project

 Tackling the challenge of building my first app!
+I decided on the MERN stack to familiarize myself with MongoDB and Express.

 That wasn't enough of a hurdle so I decided to learn by incorporating [Ant Design](https://ant.design/) a "UI Design Language and React UI library."

 ## :toolbox: Getting Started